 ASCO has defined the minimal data elements to be included in a treatment summary and survivorship care plan.
-This core set of data elements and templates are available on the ASCO website and in this section's tools and resources.
+23 This core set of data elements and templates are available on the ASCO website and in this section's tools and resources.
 At a minimum, all SCPs should include ASCO-recommended elements to be included in the treatment summary and follow-up care plan to meet compliance for this standard.
 The treatment summary/survivorship care plan should include information about the patient's diagnosis, cancer treatment including drugs, doses, number of cycles; surgeries done; hormonal therapy; radiation therapy.
 It should also include guidelines for follow-up care including the specialties involved, frequency of visits and testing requirements (both laboratory and imaging).

-- Policies and procedures for developing and providing a survivorship care program for all eligible patients, including identification of responsible staff and timeline for implementation, and documentation of existing supports and new services in development; - A sample treatment summary and survivorship care plan may be included, if utilized as a component of the survivorship care program - Policies with sample documents to be provided at time of application and reviewed at site visit; medical record documentation reviewed at site visit. - During the site visit, surveyors will review of minimum of two survivorship patient visit notes.
+- Policies and procedures for developing and providing a survivorship care program for all eligible patients, including identification of responsible staff and timeline for implementation, and documentation of existing supports and new services in development. - During the site visit, surveyors will review of minimum of two survivorship patient visit notes.